ioccc-src/winner/next/guidelines.md

-You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the [IOCCC judges](../judges.html) as we might miss something and/or be too tired to notice.
+You are better off explaining what your submission does in your `remarks.md` file section rather than leaving it obscure for the [Judges](../judges.html) as we might miss something and/or be too tired to notice.

 We freely admit that interesting, creative or humorous comments in